usnistgov/BF/content/en/Info/BF Classes/_MEM/MAD.md

 	</tr>
 	<tr>
 			<td>   Wild Pointer </td>
-	<td>Wild Pointer fault/error – Holds an arbitrary address, because it has not been initialized or an erroneous allocation routine is used.</td>
+	<td>Wild Pointer fault/error – Holds an arbitrary address, because it has not been initialized or an erroneous allocation routine was used.</td>
 	</tr>
 	<tr>
 			<td>   Dangling Pointer </td>